4W4I5/Semester-4-Notes/CNET/CNET 17 Apr, 2023.md

 				- Set to 0 by source host internet process.
 Also set to 0 for the last segment after fragmentation
 		- Fragment offset 13-Bit
 			- Based on Octals
+			- Number must be divisible by 8 to be able to be send
 			-
 		- \
 ### IP Fragmentation